forta-network/docs/docs/ds-and-ml.md

 # Data science and machine learning on Forta

-!!! important "Forta API (beta)"
-    (February 2022) We recently launched API access to alerts.
-For more details, please check out [the API docs](api.md).

 Check out this short clip below to learn more about how the open-source data on Forta can be used by the community to create next-generation security solutions.

 <p align="center">